 They have so much on offer at the Resort and do a fantastic Afternoon Tea, which is a really nice and relaxed way to enjoy Mother’s Day.
 In fact they have three ways for Mum to enjoy her day with them.

-For an extra special treat this Mother’s Day, why not join us for a decadent Champagne Afternoon Tea in the charming surroundings of Hensol Castle.
+For an extra special treat this Mother’s Day, why not join them for a decadent Champagne Afternoon Tea in the charming surroundings of Hensol Castle.

 Mother’s Day at The Lion Hotel – Blaenavon